slsa-framework/source-tool/DESIGN.md

 2. It provides the previous commit to the `sourcetool` establishing the link between it and the current commit.
 E.g. it allows us to trust that the current commit listed in the source provenance is a direct descendant of the listed previous commit.
-This allows us to establish continutity.
+This allows us to establish continuity.
 3. It lets us ensure the provenance was created contemporaneously with the introduction of the current commit to the current branch.